-God destroys churches, kills loyal Christians, and destroys statues of Himself
+God destroys churches, kills Christians, and destroys his statues

 I do not understand why an All-Powerful and All-Loving God or 'Mother Nature' (a nice euphemism for the power of almighty God) destroys houses of worship dedicated to Him or allows such destruction.
 These are the very places where His many faithful gather, where His love is shared, where numerous prayers originate, and where steeples, angels, and icons stand as testament to His existence.

 I can think of several reasons why He would destroy churches:

 1. God decides that there are too many 'bad' people in the congregation and wants to annoy them by having them suffer and raise money for a new structure.